 Continuation of appointment in each succeeding term is dependent upon satisfactory work in the previous term.
 Proper termination procedures are to be followed for students who do not meet satisfactory work requirements.

-The pay rate is $8.70 per hour, for 200 hours per trimester.
+The pay rate is $9.15 per hour, for 200 hours per term.
 The maximum number of hours per year (three terms) is 600.
 In addition to receiving an hourly pay rate, students in the Graduate Work Program will typically receive a half tuition waiver each term.
 This tuition waiver will always be half of what the student is actually paying for their specific tuition costs.

 Certain positions are deemed to be “half positions,” in which case the student will receive half of all of the normal benefits of the Work Program.
 They will be awarded 100 hours per trimester for a total maximum of 300 hours for the year (three terms), along with receiving a quarter off tuition waiver for each term they hold the position.
 This tuition waiver will always be a quarter of what the student is actually paying for their specific tuition costs.